wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

   - audio
 ---

-Now that I've been stuck at home, I've been watching a lot more YouTube videos, and I've noticed something peculiar much of the post-quarantine content: people clapping their hands before beginning to film, [like](https://www.youtube.com/watch?v=ezZosUYlvMo) [so](https://youtu.be/LtnoPra5CIs).
+Now that I've been stuck at home, I've been watching a lot more YouTube videos, and I've noticed something peculiar: people clapping their hands before beginning to film, [like](https://www.youtube.com/watch?v=ezZosUYlvMo) [so](https://youtu.be/LtnoPra5CIs).
 And so, in the enterprising engineering spirit, I began to wonder why.

 Similar to movie clapperboards, clapping is a very low-tech, easy way to make videos cleaner and crisper.
 Most commonly, this helps synchronize video and audio in post-processing.
 In order to achieve better sound quality, videographers will often use microphones separate from their video cameras: think boom mics in movies, or hidden clip mics for YouTube vloggers.
-Since a single clap creates a big spike in the audio spectrum that is easily synced with the video of someone clapping, it's very helpful to clap at the start of a video.
+Since a single clap creates a big spike in the audio spectrum that is easily synced with the video of someone clapping, it's helpful to clap at the start of a video to connect the two.
 Particularly if you're using multiple cameras, this allows you to move seamlessly between shots while keeping the same audio track.

-That being said, there is an interesting way the clap can be used to edit audio.
+That being said, there is another interesting way the clap can be used to edit audio.
 By having each person clap at the beginning of their video, in post, you could edit the audio as if they were all in the same room.
 It all has to do with the impulse response.

 ---

 First, some signals and system theory.
-Feel free to skip this section if you already understand transfer functions, the z transform, and the impulse response.
+Feel free to skip this section if you already understand transfer functions, the Fourier transform, and the impulse response.

 We call a **system** something that we give an input x[n] to, the system does something to it, and gives us an output y[n].
 I'll focus here on the discrete case, because audio is sampled - that's what the [n] means, each integer n indexes a different sample - but your input/output could also be a continuous function (usually of time).
 I'm also neglecting quantization, so I'll use discrete/digital interchangeably.
 ![system](/assets/images/system.png)